leoloveisme/happybeings/Book I Episode IV - New horizons/English/Beautiful new world.md

 We don't meditate, because we're always conscious.

-We are in the constant conscious presence and we live a conscious life that's we don’t meditate, unless we want to create something, then meditate something into existence using the all power around us: the power of our planet, our moons and sometimes, though very rarely, even the power or neighbouring planets.
+We are in the constant conscious presence and we live a conscious life that's the reason / why we don’t meditate, unless we want to create something, then meditate something into existence using the all power around us: the power of our planet, our moons and sometimes, though very rarely, even the power or neighbouring planets.

     • Energy is all around us, everything is energy.